 It’s no news that the reproductive system is super complex and affected by a wide variety of factors.
 But still, some question if the food we eat affects our reproductive health or chancing of conceiving.
 And, the answer is a solid yes!

-A study showed that a good fertility diet can lead to better egg quality and high levels of sperm count and sperm motility if done properly.
+A study showed that a good fertility diet can lead to better egg quality, lower risk of ovulatory infertility, increased fertility, and high levels of sperm count and sperm motility if done properly.
 This means there are certain foods that promote fertility and can help you get pregnant!

 So, which are the best fertility-boosting foods?

 That’s exactly what we’re diving into in today’s post!
-Since infertility is a fairly common issue – 1 in 8 couples have problems getting pregnant – we really wanted to help you put together the best fertility diet.
+Since infertility is a fairly common issue – 1 in 8 couples have problems getting pregnant – we really wanted to help you put together the best fertility diet to improve fertility in both partners.
 This is one factor that you CAN control when it comes to your fertility and overall health.
+For example, it’s no secret to avoid or limit trans fats as much as possible when trying to conceive and boost vitamins and minerals.
 So keep reading to learn all about the best fertility-boosting foods!

 Foods That Promote Fertility